|

 This is specially true of couples

-joining or forming a new stepfamily.
+joining or forming a stepfamily.

-The current U.S. divorce epidemic suggests
+The current U.S. divorce epidemic

-serious relationship problems because of
+eventually encounter serious relationship problems because of

 HAZARD